Anushka2600/SaveTheEarth-2/README.md

 5.**Master Businessman:** Being raised by investors and company owners, it's only natural that Tony would have skills as a businessman.
 His skill goes above and beyond, however, as he has actually lost and rebuilt his fortune in a matter of weeks.
 Multiple times.

----
-***WEAKNESSES:***

-*JARVIS,SOMETIMES YOU GOTTA RUN BEFORE YOU CAN WALK.*

-1.**Humanity:** When separated from his armor, Tony is just an athletic human with decent martial art skills.
-He can be killed with any conventional weapon when outside the suit.

-2.**Alcoholism:** Tony is a total drunk, and occasionally pilots a suit while intoxicated, lowering his efficiency.
-He can be easily pressed into excessively drinking in the right circumstances.

-3.**Recklessness:** While Tony is utterly brilliant, he tends to rush head first into battle and pushes his suits way past their limits, which often ends in disaster.